benediktclaus/letter/README.md

 ## Installation

-As this is a local Typst package, the installation is manual.
+As this is a local typst package, the installation is manual.

 1. Clone this repository or download it as a ZIP file.
-2. Move the entire project folder into the `local` folder of your Typst packages directory.
+2. Move the entire project folder into the `local` folder of your typst packages directory.

 The path to the packages directory is typically:
 * **Linux**: `~/.local/share/typst/packages/local/`